 albert is the industry’s carbon calculator, giving production teams the ability to calculate the expected carbon footprint of productions and highlighting opportunities to reduce the impact on the environment.
-Using albert at the beginning of the production process to predict the expected carbon footprint helps production teams to identify opportunities for improvement and to take steps to lower the eventual carbon footprint, so reducing the impact on the environment.
+Using albert at the beginning of the production process to predict the expected carbon footprint helps production teams identify opportunities for improvement and take steps to lower the eventual carbon footprint, so reducing the impact on the environment.

 albert+ is the certification scheme that builds on the albert carbon calculator and recognises programmes that have embedded sustainability not only within the production process but also through the sustainability messaging included in programmes.
 The process is externally audited and productions can be awarded with an albert+ mark of one, two or three stars.
 Across our schedule, a number of productions have already achieved the albert certification including Coronation Street, Emmerdale, Vera, Loose Women, Next of Kin, Endeavor (S5), Good Morning Britain, Victoria and ITV Calendar News.
-Our goal is for our most-loved and most-watched programmes to achieve albert+.
+Our goal is for all our most-loved and most-watched programmes to achieve albert+.

-Beyond our own direct activity, we engage with the wider programme making community through the Social Partnership to ensure understanding of our expectations and commitment to greener programming and we actively promote and encourage our own Studios and independent production companies who create programmes for us, to use the tools available to manage and minimise their environmental impacts.
+Beyond our own direct activity, we engage with the wider programme making community through the Social Partnership to ensure understanding of our expectations and commitment to greener programming.
+We also actively promote and encourage our own Studios and independent production companies who create programmes for us to use the tools available to manage and minimise their environmental impacts.